MurzNN/placeholderify/README.md

   replaces everything inside the element by squares.
 And the shortened version:
   `phfy.min.css` and `phfy` class.

+- `reloadify.min.css` and `reloadify` class: an approach for reloading elements with actual content.
+Do not hides the texts, just adds a cover and animation.
+  And the shortened version:  `rlfy.min.css` and `rlfy` class.

 - `placeholderify-img.min.css` and `placeholderify-img` class: the same as `placeholderify` but keeps the images visible.
 And the shortened version:
   `phfy-i.min.css` and `phfy-i` class.

-- `reloadify.min.css` and `reloadify` class: an approach for reloading elements with actual content.
-Do not hides the texts, just adds a cover and animation.
-  And the shortened version:  `rlfy.min.css` and `rlfy` class.
+- `placeholderify-lines.min.css` and `placeholderify-lines` class: coverts only inline elements to blocks.
+And the shortened version: `phfy-l.min.css` and `phfy-l` class.

 ## Customization